AllenNeuralDynamics/aind-file-standards/docs/file_formats/fip.md

 This document describes the standards for the acquisition of frame-projected independent-fiber photometry (FIP) data in the Allen Institute for Neural Dynamics.

+## Terminology

+This document uses specific terminology to distinguish between different components of the FIP system:

+* **Fibers**: Optical fibers surgically implanted in the mouse's brain.
+A mouse may have 1-4 implanted fibers.
+Fiber implantation details (locations, stereotaxic coordinates) are documented in the procedures.json metadata file.

+* **Patch cords**: Fiber optic cables that are permanently part of the FIP hardware system.
+The current FIP system has exactly 4 patch cords.
+At experiment time, experimenters physically connect patch cords to implanted fibers.
+Not all patch cords are necessarily connected during every experiment.

+* **Fiber bundle**: The assembly of all patch cords whose termini are visible to the imaging cameras.
+The fiber bundle remains stationary during experiments.

+* **ROIs (Regions of Interest)**: Circular regions drawn on the camera image over the visible ends of the patch cords in the fiber bundle.
+There are always 4 ROIs corresponding to the 4 patch cord positions.
+ROIs remain fixed unless the fiber bundle is physically repositioned.

+Numbering on fibers, patch cords and ROIs is always 0-indexed (i.e. 0, 1, 2, 3 for objects 1-4, respectively)

+The mapping between ROIs and patch cords is implicitly defined by the software (ROI_N is drawn over patch_cord_N).
+However, the mapping between patch cords and implanted fibers is determined by the experimenter at the time of the experiment and should be documented in metadata. **Note**: This mapping is not currently captured in metadata directly.
+There is currently an assumption that experimentalists always attach patch_cord_N to fiber_N, and any patch cords without corresponding fibers are left unused.
+The metadata mapper uses this assumption by checking procedures metadata to obtain a list of implanted fibers, then mapping patch cords to implanted fibers assuming that the above described convention has been followed.
+See [this issue](https://github.com/AllenNeuralDynamics/Aind.Physiology.Fip/issues/40).

 ## Raw Data Format

 Following SciComp standards, FIP data should be saved in their own folder named "fib" (short for "fiber photometry").
 Data from other modalities go in separate folders.